-Any Manifold System Release 9 installation requires a Release 9 serial number with available activations.
-If you do not have a Release 9 serial number with available activations you can procure a serial number on the Manifold Online Store.
+A Manifold System Release 9 installation requires a Release 9 serial number with available activations.
+If you do not have a Release 9 serial number you can procure a serial number on the Manifold Online Store.
 All Release 9 serial numbers are x64, fully 64-bit serial numbers and will authorize both 64-bit and 32-bit installations.

 Manifold Viewer is a free, read-only version of Manifold Release 9 that does not require any serial numbers.